 But there’s one type of hostel that is universally loved by all: hostels that feel like home.
 Eco-friendly Kabas Hostel in Antwerp, Belgium is one of those rare gems of a hostel that makes you instantly feel comfortable and right at home.
-In our opinion, it’s one of the best hostels in Belgium.
+In our opinion, it’s the best hostel in Antwerp.

-Antwerp is a bustling, vibrant Belgian city and home to its fashion center.
+Antwerp is a bustling, vibrant Belgian city and home to Belgium’s fashion center.
 Most of the tourist sights are grouped together and easy to see, even with only a day in Antwerp.
 Which is fantastically convenient, but it can also make the Old Town feel a little crowded.

-Tiny, cozy Kabas Hostel – with only 20 beds – is a great relief from this.
-Although it’s not in the heart of the city (like many other hostels in Antwerp) it’s just next door to a bus stop and a city bike rental spot, so you can easily get to and from where you need to be.
+Tiny, cozy Kabas Hostel – with only 20 beds – is a great relief from crowded Old Town.
+Although it’s not in the heart of the city, it’s just next door to a bus stop and a city bike rental spot, so you can easily get to and from where you need to be.

 Kabas Hostel: Our Home Away From Home in Antwerp, Belgium